micahsellis/Connect4/readme.md

 # CONNECT 4

 Connect 4 is a 2 player board game in which players choose a color and take turns dropping their colored discs into a vertical game board.
 The board typically consists of 7 columns and 6 rows, when the player's pieces are dropped into the board they occupy the lowest available space within that column.
 The object of the game is to try and get 4 consecutive pieces in any alignment: vertical, horizontal, or diagonal.
+This version of Connect Four is inspired by a retro futuristic Cyberpunk art design.
 Connect Four was originally created by Howard Wexler and Ned Strongin and published by Milton Bradley / Hasbro in 1974.
 [Click here to learn more!](https://en.wikipedia.org/wiki/Connect_Four)

 ## Screenshots: